Ahmedsabry79/ASHARE-Great-Energy-Predictor-III/README.md

 An Implementation of Deep Learning Sequence model to predict Energy Consumption using LSTM.

-this model uses LSTM to predict the future energy consumption based on the history readings. this model uses Seq-to-Seq structure, with the use of attention network.
+this model uses LSTM to predict the future energy consumption based on the history readings. this model uses Seq-to-Seq structure, with the use of attention network and is written in Tensorflow.
 # Features used:
 1) month (one hot)
 2) Day of week (one hot)